shakacode/cypress-on-rails/README.md

 # if you have/want a different cypress folder (default is cypress)
 bin/rails g cypress_on_rails:install --cypress_folder=spec/cypress

+# if you target the Rails server with a path prefix to your URL
+bin/rails g cypress_on_rails:install --api_prefix=/api

 # if you want to install cypress with npm
 bin/rails g cypress_on_rails:install --install_cypress_with=npm